Conducting collaborative research locally, nationally and globally

-At the Institute for Mental Health Policy Research, scientists conduct collaborative research on communities, populations, health systems and global health.
-Our work also involves developing and evaluating prevention and intervention initiatives.
-The Institute is committed to equity, informed by the social determinants of health.
+Scientists at the Institute for Mental Health Policy Research undertake collaborative research on communities, populations, health systems and global health.
+Our work also involves developing and evaluating initiatives focused on mental illness prevention and intervention.
+The Institute is committed to an equity-based approach, as informed by the social determinants of health.

 Research with Impact